It's Our Time To Lead

 Government Integrity

-In the face of an increasingly unstable federal landscape, Cambridge must do everything in its power to uphold its core values of free expression, inclusion, and support for our most vulnerable.
+In the face of an increasingly unstable federal landscape, Cambridge must do everything in its power to uphold its core values of free expression, accountability, and support for our most vulnerable.
 We should resist, to the best of our ability, any federal funding cuts or policy shifts that run counter to those values.
 We must put forward our best effort to maintain essential services and community priorities while addressing economic uncertainty.
 To safeguard critical programs and projects, the city should establish a stabilization fund that helps buffer the impact of unpredictable federal support.

 At the same time, we must strengthen collaborative relationships with local institutions, especially our universities, to ensure mutual support and shared progress.
 This also includes supporting those affected by the loss of services at vital initiatives like the Transition Wellness Center and working to ensure residents are successfully connected to alternative housing options.